jmcgill/cuter/slides/geocoder_exercise.markdown

 As mentioned on the previous slide, some address strings are ambiguous and may have multiple results.

-As an exercsise, make a request to the Geocoder for "Brisbane" and then place a marker at each of the results.
+Modify the code on the left make a request to the `Geocoder` for "Brisbane" and then place a marker at each of the results.

-For extra credit:
-Reposition the map to fit each of the markers on the map.
-See {Map}fitBounds.
+**Bonus:** Reposition the map to fit each of the markers on the map.
+See {LatLngBounds} and `{Map}.fitBounds`.

-And for more credit:
-Set the title of the marker to be the full address of the geocoded location.
-See {GeocoderResult}GeocoderResult/GeocoderAddressComponent.
+**Bonus &times; 2:** Set the title of the marker to be the full address of the geocoded location.
+See {GeocoderResult} and {GeocoderAddressComponent}.

 ### Code
 function initialize() {